 Spanish version of the opening to "The Lone Ranger": "El Llanero Solitario"

 One of the most interesting things about this Spanish version is that it uses a completely different recording of the "William Tell Overture."
-I like this one better than either of the two arrangements used on the U.S. versions, as the horns have a more dynamic sound — this one cries out to be cranked up.
+I like this one better than any of the arrangements heard on U.S. versions, as the horns have a more dynamic sound — this one cries out to be cranked up.
 The video footage seen here is the same footage from 1956, shot entirely on the Iverson Movie Ranch.
 Here again, we see the white gate, and here we again have five shots ring out after the cry of "Hi-yo Silver!"
 Of course, we also have a completely different voiceover here, in Spanish, along with a "Spanish-sounding" guy yelling "Hi-yo Silver!"

 The above examples are by no means an exhaustive collection of the many openings to the TV show.
 A virtually unlimited number of variations exist, but I tried to hit on the main differences here without going overboard.
 If you watch your own "Lone Ranger" episodes, you will undoubtedly discover other variations.